larryaasen/upgrader/README.md

 ## Reporting Issues

 Please submit issue reports [here on GitHub](https://github.com/larryaasen/upgrader/issues/new/choose).
-To better assist in analyzing issues, please include all of the `upgrader` log, which should look something like this:
+To better assist in analyzing issues, please include all of the `upgrader` log, which can be enabled by setting `debugLogging` to `true`.

+It should look something like this:
 ```
 flutter: upgrader: languageCode: en
 flutter: upgrader: build UpgradeAlert